Spring Term 2019

-Our first topics at school will be Ourselves and Celebrations.
+Our topics this term will be People who help us, Superheroes and Animal Magic.
 This has been written to highlight the activities we are carrying out in school this half term across the seven areas of learning in the Early Years Foundation Stage.

 Personal Social and Emotional Development

 In this area of learning we will be continuing to encourage the children to be as independent as possible – looking after their own belongings including clothes, book bags and coats.
 We will be sharing the rules of the classroom and the school and we will be encouraging and rewarding, good behaviour using mini merits, house points and stickers.
 This term we will really be focusing on the children’s speech and their conversations.
 We will be working with the children and modelling how to initiate conversations with others.
 We would like them to feel confident to talk to others about their feelings and to show concern when others are upset.
 Towards the end of this term we will be challenging the children to try and talk about things they enjoy and are good at and to also identify things they don’t find easy.

 In this area of learning we will be encouraging the children to listen to the adults in the Reception unit and to also listen to their friends.
 We will be giving them opportunities to listen to and join in conversations with others.
 Planned activities include talking about their Christmas holiday and the presents they received.
 During our ‘people who help us’ topic we will discussing what questions are and we will be encouraging the children to use ‘how’ and ‘why’ words when asking their peers and visitors questions.
 At the end of the day we always finish with a story, the children will be listening to stories written by a familiar author, we will encourage discussion with the children by asking them to relate what they have heard to their own experiences.
 During our guided reading sessions the children will be taught how to retell stories using vocabulary linked to the books they have shared.